Traveling with pets

 - Alaska Airlines is unable to accept a carrier larger than a 500 size kennel.

-- Pets are not permitted to travel in the baggage compartment on flights operated by Virgin America, also known as Alaska Airlines flight series 1000-1999.
+- Pets are not permitted to travel in the baggage compartment or in the First Class Cabin on flights operated with Airbus aircraft.

 Cargo is a term used to denote goods or produce being transported generally for commercial gain.
 It does not include passenger baggage or animals traveling with a passenger.